 The Points Guy estimates the monetary value of a Southwest Rapid Rewards point at 1.5 cents.
 In other words, 50,000 Rapid Rewards points could help you cover the cost of a $750 flight (minus taxes and fees), depending on destination, time, day of travel, demand and so on.

-How can you maximize your Southwest dining points?
+How can you maximize your Southwest Rapid Reward points?

-If you’d like to earn as many Rapid Rewards points as possible, make sure you sign up for Southwest dining emails — that small step alone will increase your dining points by 50 percent, since you’ll go from earning 2 points per dollar to 3 points per dollar.
+If you’d like to earn as many Rapid Rewards points as possible, make sure you sign up for Rapid Rewards Dining emails — that small step alone will increase your dining points by a whopping 500 percent, since you’ll go from earning 0.5x points to 3x points per $1 spent.